leahst05/expense-tracker-api/README.md

   npm install firebase-admin --save

 - Set up Port and Firebase credentials:
 Create a .env file in the root directory of the project and add the following details.
-You can obtain the service account JSON file from your Firebase console:
+Please contact me directly to obtain the Firebase service account JSON file:
   ```env
   PORT=your_preferred_port_number
   # firebase credentials